- Universities in Switzerland: preparation for admission, curricula

 - motivation letter.

-Now let's talk about financial costs, which will require higher education in Switzerland from foreign and Russian students.
-Educational services in this country are presented on the same terms for all: regardless of whether a local student or a foreigner, training in Swiss colleges and universities is possible only on a fee basis.
+Now let's talk about the financial costs that higher education in Switzerland will require from foreign students.
+Educational services in this country are presented on the same terms for all: regardless of whether a local student or a foreign student, education in Swiss colleges and universities is possible only on a fee basis.
 This condition is the same for private and public institutions of higher education.

-On average, for study in a Swiss university during the year will require from 3 to 5 thousand francs.
-A little more expensive training is on the territory of the Italian part of the country - 5-8 thousand Swiss francs.
+On average, for study in a Swiss university during the year will require from 3,000 ₣ to 5,000 ₣.
+A little more expensive education is on the territory of the Italian part of the country - 5,000 ₣ - 8,000 ₣.
 There are several additional items of financial costs: accommodation, meals, movement around the city and pocket expenses for excursions and entertainment.
-The indicated rates do not include the costs for issuing visas and other documents, as well as buying air tickets in both directions.
+These tariffs do not include the cost of processing visas and other documents, as well as the purchase of round-trip air tickets.

 In general, getting an education in Switzerland - the highest or the average - is one of the most accessible among the countries of Europe.
 The multilingualism inherent in the local structure will give the students additional benefits, plus excellent learning conditions and wonderful memories!